IrokoBench: A New Benchmark for African Languages in the Age of Large Language Models: Results

 \paragraph{Large performance gaps between high-resource languages and African languages} \autoref{tab:main_results} shows the result of zero-shot evaluation for various LLMs.
-On average, there is a significant performance gap between African languages and English (up to $45\%$) and French (up to $36\%$).
-The best model for African languages is \gpto, with an average performance of 48.1 across the evaluated tasks.
-However, \gptturbo outperforms \gpto for English and French, showing improvements of 9.2 and 9.0, respectively, across all tasks.
-It appears that \gpto's enhancements for low-resource languages may negatively impact its performance on high-resource languages.
+On average, there is a significant performance gap between African languages and English (up to $28\%$) and French (up to $19\%$) on the best LLM.
+The best LLM for African languages is \gpto, with an average performance of 59.0 across the evaluated tasks.
 Finally, as shown in \autoref{tab:languages}, the languages with the lowest performance have the least monolingual data on the web.